 Tema Okun wrote an article about the ideologies that underpin white supremacy, and contribute to its survival.
 They include things like perfectionism, only one right way, and either-or thinking – eerily similar to the patterns I noticed among students learning electronics as well as straight people learning how to interact with queer co-workers.
 Often, both groups seemed to yearn for rules about words that would confer correctness.
 Is “queer” a good word?
 Or a bad word?
 People with previous knowledge delighted in telling me that they knew “Transgendered” is wrong – forget about the housing discrimination, violent health care experiences, or over incarceration… it’s the letters “ed” at the end of the word that cause problems.
 As if eliminating those letters would fix everything.

-So it turns out that the new science justified colonialism – and the new colonialism, in return, crushed entire cultures and decimated their scientific knowledge, clearing a path for European thinkers to appear unparalleled.
+As science absorbed white supremacist underpinnings like binarism and individual moral goodness, it justified colonialism – and the new colonialism, in return, crushed entire cultures and decimated their scientific knowledge, clearing a path for European thinkers to appear unparalleled.

 Abolition of Policing and Prisons